bioinfomaticsCSU/BOSS/README.md

 min_weight is one cutoff for removing suprious edgs in scaffold graph (default: 0.3).

-min_number is the minimum number of links between contigs (default:5).
+min_number is the minimum number of links between contigs (default:3).

-min_cov is the coverage cutoff, when sequence region's coverage is greater than min_cov, it will be regarded as repetitive region.
+min_cov is the coverage cutoff, when sequence region's coverage is greater than min_cov, it will be regarded as repetitive region(default: 3).

 is_paired_end is 0 or 1, 1 represents that read library is paired-end library, 0 represents that read library is mate-paired.

 out_put_path is the path which is used for output.

 3)Output.